-It’s a whole month later and I’m finally sharing how five friends and I spent a week in Morocco.
-We encountered some hiccups through the journey but still had a great time.
-If you haven’t had a chance to check highlights from Instagram, today, I’m sharing our full itinerary and details on what we did during the week-long trip.
+It’s a whole month later and I’m finally sharing how five friends and I spent 7 days in Morocco.
+We encountered some hiccups throughout the journey but still enjoyed the trip.
+If you haven’t had a chance to check highlights from Instagram, if you’re planning a trip to Morocco, today I’m sharing our full Morocco itinerary and details on where to stay and how to spend a week in Morocco.

 Sunday – Travel from Casablanca to Rabat

-We flew from NYC to Casablanca with a layover in Madrid and were greeted by Kareem, who waited with us for the transfer bus to Rabat.
+Our week in Morocco started on our flight from NYC to Casablanca with a layover in Madrid.
+We were greeted at the airport by Kareem, who waited with us for the transfer bus to Rabat.
 We stayed one night at Hotel Le Diwan and were welcomed with Moroccan tea as we sat for our orientation meeting.
 For the afternoon and evening, we had free time to roam around Morocco’s capital city.
-We ate a late lunch at Les Jardins D’esperanza Cafe and had our first Moroccan dish: chicken tagine.
+Lunch was at Les Jardins D’esperanza Cafe where we had our first Moroccan dish: chicken tagine.
 In the evening, we stayed up late for drinks and girl talk at the hotel’s bar.

-Before traveling to Fez, we did some sightseeing through Rabat.
+Before traveling from Rabat to Fes (also known as Fez), we did some sightseeing through Rabat.
 In addition to driving through the medina, we stopped at these notable sites:

 - Chellah – Ancient Ruins of Muslim Conquerors of Northen Africa and Roman city.
 It hosts a holy necropolis, mosque, minaret, and royal tombs.